KijoSal-dev/Pivot_Table_Excel_Data_Analysis/README.md

 # Pivot_Table_Excel_Data_Analysis

 ## Overview

-Pivot_Table_Excel_Data_Analysis is a project designed to streamline and automate data analysis with Excel PivotTables.
-Whether you're handling financial data, survey responses, or large datasets in Excel, this tool can help you quickly generate insightful summaries to make better decisions.
+Pivot_Table_Excel_Data_Analysis is a Python-based automation project that simplifies Excel data analysis with PivotTables.
+It enables users to quickly generate structured summaries, perform custom aggregations, and extract meaningful insights from large datasets with minimal manual effort.

 ## 🚀 Brief Approach Summary
 - Read and process Excel data using pandas and Excel-compatible libraries.